Mount Ashland Ski Area: Other activities

 Mount Ashland is a popular destination in summer for hiking, mountain biking, and sightseeing.
 The southernmost stretch of the Pacific Crest Trail in Oregon skirts the south and east sides of the mountain.
 The Mt.
 Ashland Hillclimb Run starts in Lithia Park near downtown Ashland and runners run up a series of Forest Service roads and trails to the summit of Mt.
 Ashland: 13+ miles long, 1 mile up.
 The Siskiyou Out Back is a set of three ultramarathon trail runs at distances of 15 km, 50 km, and 80.5 km that start and end in the Mount Ashland ski area parking lot.
 Finally, the Mt.
 Ashland Trail Run, begins in the ski area parking lot, with runners ascending to the summit and returning to the parking lot via a series of roads leading down from the summit.

 The Mt.
 Ashland lodge is open in the summers, offering food and beverage services as well as special events.

 Climate

 Mount Ashland Ski Area has a dry-summer subalpine climate (Köppen climate classification Dsc).
 The record high temperature at the Mount Ashland Ski Area is 97 °F, while the record low is -18 °F. Yearly rainfall averages over 60 in, while snowfall averages 223 in.
 The high elevation results in heavy precipitation, despite being located at the end of the Rogue Valley, which is located in a rain shadow.

+Climate data for Mt.
+Ashland Ski Area Lodge (6,400 ft.)